The Border Belles, our Sing out Strong choir in Ross on Wye (WOMEN ONLY), launches this autumn!

 Once her mind was made up, Emma immediately set about looking for the best music degrees in the country and was thrilled to be accepted to study at Oxford.
 At the time, it was her intention to study American music and she particularly enjoyed her modules in ethnomusicology and film (and was rather inspired by her trip to the States).
 In her very first week of study, she joined the Oxford University Chorus, the only college-wide choir in the city.
 The first term brought a performance of Bernstein's Chichester Psalms, a piece which still sticks in her head today!
 In her second year at University, Emma joined the committee for the choir and appointed a student conductor for their next project - Faure's Requiem again.
 However, due to "artistic differences", the conductor resigned the night before the concert.
 The choir looked around for a musician who knew the piece inside out - and up went Emma's hand!

 For the next two years, Emma conducted the Oxford University Chorus, later the Oxford Student Chorus, all the while determined to pursue research as a career.
-Following her degree, she studied for a Master's in Music, History and Culture, never thinking that conducting could be her true calling.
+Following her degree, she studied for a Master's in Music, History and Culture at Oxford Brookes, never thinking that conducting could be her true calling.
 As many music students know, there is always a demand for music teachers, and so, following graduation, Emma's immediate employment was as a peripatetic music teacher and vocal teacher.
 But meanwhile, there was the niggling idea that she was missing out on choir...

 Since moving back home and beginning her "real" professional career in 2007, Emma has conducted 16 different choirs (SATB, male voice, women's and children's) and taught countless children and adults how to sing.
 She has owned her own theatre school, offering voice and musical theatre qualifications, and been instrumental in writing an arts programme to assist dementia suffers and their communication.
 One of her favourite projects is to take community choirs to back big-name performers and she's sung with Rod Stewart, Alfie Boe, Blake and John Owen Jones in this way.
 She has written three charity pop songs, ten children's musicals, and had various choral works published and performed - including her piece "Autumn" which was sung at a 9/11 memorial service in New York City.
 The highlight of her work, however, was her time with Allegra Ladies' Choir, a group that, over 8 years, she took from its very first rehearsal, all the way to competition at Llangollen International Music Eisteddfod.